 The thing that I love about this is that you can reuse all of the supplies that go into making this bow topper in a different way next year if you want a different color of ribbon for your next tree.
 Wired ribbon is great for so many different types of holiday decorations, from wreaths to Christmas stockings to stair railings, so you’ll always find a way to reuse your ribbon if you have it.
 Nothing will go to waste here, making these bows a very practical and economical choice when it comes to Christmas tree toppers.

 More Ideas for How to Decorate Christmas Trees: Christmas Tree Decoration Tricks for an Immediate Boost to Your Decor

 How to Make a Tree Topper Bow

 The process for making the bow basically involves creating as many loops as you want and then securing them tightly at the bottom of your bow to hold the whole thing together.

 To make your first loop, unravel about 12 inches of ribbon from your roll, and create a loop.
 Next, create another loop by pulling out more ribbon and creating kind of a figure 8, then pinch both loops together at their bases.

 When you have all of your loops done, pinch them all tightly together at the base and wrap them tightly in floral wire or pipe cleaners.
 I used two pipe cleaners and twisted each together like a twist-tie to hold everything in place.

 How to Make the Streamers for Your Tree Topper

 Cut three to four lengths of ribbon that are about two feet long to use as your streamers.
-Cut the end that will be dangling down over you tree on an angle for a nice finished look.
+Cut the end that will be dangling down over your tree on an angle for a nice finished look.
 To secure my streamers, I just wrapped the top few inches of each right around the top of my tree.
 Since the ribbon is wired, it holds quite well and looks tidy.

 Do you create your own tree toppers or have you found a store-bought one that you absolutely love?